17lwinn/ProOffice/README.md

-# ProOffice, now with anit-piracy protection
+# ProOffice, now with anti-piracy protection

 Our new software package based on python code